ahuacate/unifibuild/README.md

 # UniFi Build
 This recipe is my UniFi network configuration.
 These instructions are focused on setting up your `Networks`, `Wireless Networks` and `Routing & Firewall` so they work.

-Basic or general UniFi Controller WebGUI configuration is not covered.
+You will need a UniFi Controller WebGUI to perform the tasks.

 The hardware in this recipe uses:
 >  *  1x Ubiquiti UniFi Security Gateway 3P (USG)